wagnerjfr/orchestrator-raft-sqlite/README.md

 # Orchestrator Raft (SQLite) with containers

-Set up an orchestrator/raft cluster for high availability.
+Let's set up an orchestrator/raft cluster for high availability.

-You will run orchestrator/raft on a 3 node setup using Docker containers.
+We will run orchestrator/raft on a 3 node setup using Docker containers.

 Each orchestrator will be using its own embedded SQLite database in this setup.